-1.2 Aims of this paper
+1.2 Aims of This Article

-This paper contributes a detailed comparison of using two different (tool-supported) approaches for metamodelling, model conformance, and multi-view consistency checking, including contracts.
-The work applies to any modelling language - such as UML 2.0 with OCL and BON - that supports views presented by class diagrams and communication diagrams, and that also supports use of contracts for capturing detailed behaviour of objects.
+This article contributes a detailed comparison of using two different (toolsupported) approaches to metamodeling, model conformance, and multiview consistency checking, including contracts.
+The work applies to any modeling language, such as UML 2.0 with OCL and BON, that supports views presented by class diagrams, and communication diagrams and that also supports use of contracts for capturing detailed behavior of objects.
 In particular, we contribute techniques and comparisons of approaches used for handling the consistency issues raised by using contracts in the diagrams.
-By including contracts we implicitly introduce a third view, that which describes the behaviour of classes of objects.
+By including contracts, we implicitly introduce a third view, that which describes the behavior of classes of objects.

-We have focused on these views because they present more challenges - particularly when considering contracts - than other views, and also because there is less related work.
-There is nothing in the approaches presented and compared in this paper that prevent them being extended to additional views (e.g., deployment, business rules).
-The extension process may be made easier by having a clear understanding of how to construct metamodels and carry out consistency checking for the structural and behavioural views discussed earlier.
+We have focused on these views because they present more challenges particularly when considering contracts-than other views and also because there is less related work.
+There is nothing in the approaches presented and compared in this article that prevent them from being extended to additional views (e.g., deployment, business rules).
+The extension process may be made easier by having a clear understanding of how to construct metamodels and carry out consistency checking for the structural and behavioral views discussed earlier.

-We present this synthesis in order to suggest guidelines and recommend practices on the development of modelling languages.
-Our aim is to provide pragmatic advice to users and developers of modelling languages on useful ways in which to carry out metamodelling and metamodel-based conformance and multi-view consistency checking in a practical, tool-supported way, based on the use of formal techniques.
-This advice in turn could influence decisions on the techniques used to construct and validate metamodels, and language designs, in the future.
+We present this synthesis in order to suggest guidelines and recommend practices on the development of modeling languages.
+Our aim is to provide pragmatic advice to users and developers of modeling languages on useful ways in which to carry out metamodeling and metamodel-based conformance and multiview consistency checking in a practical, tool-supported way, based on the use of formal techniques.
+This advice in turn could influence decisions on the techniques used to construct and validate metamodels and language designs, in the future.